Ricapar/wang-writer-5503/README.md

 ```

 ### Chips' (testing) Challenge
-The system bootup says that the error message is coming from CPU board, so most of my testing has been focused on there.
+The system boot-up says that the error message is coming from CPU board, so most of my testing has been focused on there.
 Every removable chip has been removed and re-seated.
 Contacts have been cleaned as well.
 No changes there.

 I'm slowly going through all of the chips on the CPU board, verifying at the very least that they're getting the expected voltage on the their +5V pins.

 ## 2020-09-15
 Dumped the boot PROM from the middle motherboard.
 PROM chip is a Hitachi HN462716G; was able to get it dumped using XGPro with a TL866Plus EPROM reader/writer.

 The PROM dump contained some strings that seem to indicate that there may have been errors in reading the ROM.
-It's a 2K ROM chip, but according to the manual the ROM is wired into the bus at memory addresses 0xC000 thorugh 0xC400, indicating that it may only be actually mapping the first 1K of data out of the chip.
+It's a 2K ROM chip, but according to the manual the ROM is wired into the bus at memory addresses 0xC000 through 0xC400, indicating that it may only be actually mapping the first 1K of data out of the chip.
 The error is presented a bit past the 1K mark, so I'm not entirely sure if I'm already dead in the water with a PROM that's lost some bits over the last 40 years.

 ```
 00000720  5d 80 f1 e6 0f c6 90 27  ce 40 27 77 23 c9 4d 65  |]......'.@'w#.Me|